-Now that the 2016 election frenzy has passed, you may be wondering if you should postpone your entrepreneurial dreams until the new presidency takes hold and changes are in place.
+Now that the holiday season is approaching, you may be wondering if you should postpone your entrepreneurial dreams until the new year.
 But believe it or not, now is still the time to start a business, or at least pursue your goal of business ownership.

 Here are top four reasons you should pursue business ownership now rather than wait for the new year:

 1. 401(k)s are at their highest annual value at year’s end.